richplastow/generic-user-server/README.md

 __`POST /log-in`__

-Whereas `POST /foo/log-in` logs admins and regular users in to the ‘foo’ domain, `POST /log-in` logs super-administrators into the generic-user-server instance.
+Whereas `POST /v1/foo/log-in` logs admins and regular users in to the ‘v1/foo’ domain, `POST /log-in` logs super-administrators into the entire GUS instance.
 This endpoint responds with `sessionCookieExpires`, `sessionCookieUsername` and `sessionCookieUuid` in a JSON object.
 This endpoint _also_ responds with the `sessionCookieUsername` and `sessionCookieUuid` in a `Set-Cookie` header - note